 From May 28 to July 6, 2018 at 4pm, the task force invited feedback through an in-person and online public engagement.
 This feedback has been invaluable.

-The task force will work over the summer to report findings and make recommendations to Premier Horgan and Minister of Municipal Affairs and Housing Selina Robinson in fall 2018 on potential ways to modernize the policies and the laws that govern residential tenancy in B.C.
+The task force has expedited recommendations on the annual allowable rent increase.
+They are finalizing their full report findings and will be making further recommendations to Premier Horgan and Minister of Municipal Affairs and Housing Selina Robinson later in the fall on potential ways to modernize the policies and the laws that govern residential tenancy in B.C.